Spring @Scope annotation with Singleton Scope Example

 When a Spring bean is scoped as a singleton, the Spring IoC container creates exactly one instance of the object defined by that bean definition.

-By default, the Spring IoC container creates and initializes all beans as a singleton.
-But we can define the scope of a bean as a singleton using the scope="singleton" attribute of the element or using the @Scope(value = ConfigurableBeanFactory.SCOPE_SINGLETON) annotation.
+By default, the Spring IoC container creates and initializes all beans as singletons.
+However, we can define a bean's scope as a singleton using the scope="singleton" attribute of the element or the @Scope(value = ConfigurableBeanFactory.SCOPE_SINGLETON) annotation.

 YouTube Video - Spring @Scope Annotation